sru0309/python_practices/Readme.md

 Strings-
      A string value is a collection of one and more characters put in single , double , triple quotes.

+Operators-
+     operators are use to perform operation on variables and values